kokhouser/NAPOD/README.md

 # NASA Astronomy Picture Of The Day (NAPOD)
-Simple Android Application that uses NASA's APOD API
+Simple Android Application that uses NASA's [APOD API](https://api.nasa.gov/api.html#apod).

 Main goal of this app was to get familiar with some essential libraries.
 The space pics are a nice bonus.